hashicorp/vault/website/source/guides/operations/disaster-recovery.html.md

 This step walks you through the promotion of the secondary cluster to become the new primary when a catastrophic failure causes the primary cluster to be inoperable.
-Refer to the [_Important Note a bout Automated DR Failover_](#important) section for more background information.
+Refer to the [_Important Note about Automated DR Failover_](#important) section for more background information.

 First, you must generate a **DR operation token** which you need to promote the secondary cluster.
+The process, outlined below using API calls, is the similar to [_Generating a Root Token (via CLI)_](/guides/operations/generate-root.html).

 #### From Terminal